-- Do not disassemble the caddy; it is precisely adjusted for use with the RRD42. - Remove the caddy from the RRD42 before moving the VAX 4000 Model 100. - Do not expose the compact disc or caddy to any of the following: - High humidity - High temperature - Excessive dust

-- Direct sunlight - Hold the compact disc by its edges; never touch the surface. - Use a proper compact disc cleaner to wipe the compact disc if it gets dirty.
+- Caddy Shutter - Do not disassemble the caddy; it is adjusted for use with the RRD42. - Remove the caddy from the RRD42 before moving the system. - Do not expose the compact disc or caddy to high humidity, high temperature, excessive dust, or direct sunlight. - Hold the compact disc by its edges; never touch the surface. - Use a proper compact disc cleaner to wipe the compact disc if it gets dirty.